-Another option in a separate living quarters for someone not challenged by stairs, like a 20-something or 30-something child who has moved back home, would be a 4500 to 5000 square foot floor plan that has bonus space in either the basement or above the garage.
-Many are designed with separate entrances and for the apartment above a completely separate garage; the space wouldn’t even be connected to a main house.
+Another option is a separate living quarters for someone not challenged by stairs, like a 20-something or 30-something child who has moved back home, would be a 4500 to 5000 square foot floor plan with bonus space in either the basement or above the garage.
+Many are designed with separate entrances, and for the apartment above a completely separate garage, the space wouldn’t even be connected to the main house.
 This could be the ideal situation for a child who wants to have guests over for late-night poker games.

 With 6 bedrooms, a large bonus area above the garage, over 1700 sq. ft. of "public" space on the main floor, and a large recreational area in the basement, this 4634-sq.-ft.
 Craftsman/Arts & Crafts style home has plenty of room for a large or multigenerational family to configure to their needs (Plan #115-1042).